BayesianBoi/Flooding-assessment-of-cultural-heritage-sites/README.md

-# Cultural Heritage Sites at Risk of Flooding in Copenhagen
+# Cultural heritage sites at risk of flooding in Copenhagen
 This project uses a simple height model to assess the risk of flooding on cultural heritage sites in Copenhagen.

 ## Repository structure